 What Are the Differences Between OSHA's Confined Spaces General Industry and Construction Standards?

-OSHA's construction standard generally contains many of the same requirements outlined in the general industry standard, which has protected workers for nearly two decades.
-However, there are a few key differences between these two standards that organizations should be aware of.
+OSHA's construction standard contains many of the same requirements outlined in the general industry standard, which has protected workers for nearly two decades.
+However, there are a few key differences between these two standards that you should be aware of.

 Requirements for Multi-Employer Worksites

 In the construction industry, it's extremely unlikely that only a single employer will be operating at a building site, especially throughout more complex projects.